daniele47/autosaver/README.md

 - run all the files found in `kde-init/` path
 - will skip all scripts in `kde-init/data` path

+NOTES:
+- scripts DO NOT ALLOW STDIN!
+This is intentional, as interactive init scripts are a bad idea!
+- an hacky workaround is to allow environment variables to customize init behaviour, or in cases, such as getting root permissions, just do it with a wrapper bash script that keeps it cached!

 ## How to use

 - just copy `init/autosaver` bash script in the directory you want to use to save dotfiles in